andrasguseo/dashboard-notices/readme.txt

 == Changelog ==

+= [1.2.0] 2024-02-23 =

+* Feature - Ensure the admin notice stays dismissed.
+* Feature - Added the `agu_dashboard_notices_dismiss_notice_days` filter to change the number of days the notice should stay dismissed.
+* Feature - Make the plugin translatable.

 = [1.1.0] 2024-02-22 =

 * Tweak - Renamed the plugin to Dashboard Notices to match the name with what it is handling.